NumeralHQ/rate-and-boundary-updates/README.md

 ## Example Usage

+### Rate Update Job
 1. Place a job file like `rate_update_250627.csv` in the `/job` directory
 2. Run `python src/main.py`
 3. Select option `1` for Rate Update
 4. Confirm processing when prompted
+5. Enter effective date or use default
+6. Review the generated output files in the timestamped folder

+### New Tax Job
+1. Place a job file like `new_tax_250627.csv` in the `/job` directory
+2. Run `python src/main.py`
+3. Select option `2` for New Tax
+4. Confirm processing when prompted
+5. Enter effective date (used only if not specified in job file)
-5. Review the generated output files in the timestamped folder
+6. Review the generated output files in the timestamped folder

+### Output Review
-6. Check the `status` column in the output CSV to identify any issues with specific rows
+- Check the `status` column in the output CSV to identify any issues with specific rows
-7. Use `errors.json` for detailed debugging information if needed
+- Use `errors.json` for detailed debugging information if needed

 ## Future Enhancements